The items on this page can be used for sprouting or planting!

 This combination of alfalfa, broccoli, radish, mung bean and green lentils adds interest and vitamins to salads.
 The sprouts are packed with nutrients, including the important B vitamins in food form.
 The sprouts are a bit crunchy, delicious, and and zesty.
 They are also very easy to sprout and have a high germination rate and excellent nutritional profile.

 Organic red clover, organic alfalfa and organic radish sprouting seeds.
 Red clover is a cancer remedy and produces small sprouts that can garnish a salad.
 Alfalfa has amino acids, proteins, lots of vitamins: B1, B2, B3, B5, B6, C, D, E, K, as well as trace minerals.
 Radishes have vitamins A, B, C, E, and K as well as some minerals such as zinc, calcium, and iron.

 Sunflower sprouts are a super food and have a complete protein.
 They contain vitamins B1, B2, B3, B5, B6, D, E as well as abundant supplies of chlorophyll and iron that can contribute to blood building.
 They germinate fast and are easy to sprout, leafier than mung beans and not as crunchy.
+Baby sunflower sprouts make an excellent lettuce substitute.
 The nutritional value of sprouted sunflower seeds vastly exceeds that of shelled seeds.